ekapolc/nlp_course/gcloud/machine_setup.md

 This part of the guide will walk you through the setup of the VM you created.
-It is divided into three main parts
+It is divided into two main parts

 1. [IP assignment and firewall setup](#ip-assignment-and-firewall-setup)
 2. [Jupyter configuration](#jupyter-configuration)